manuelyllesca/class-relationships/README.md

 processor.process()
 ```

-## 3. Realization/Interface Class Relationship
+## 3. Realization Class Relationship

 ### Hints for Usage:

-Realization is the relationship between an interface and a class OR COMPONENT that implements the interface.
+Realization/Interface class relationship is the relationship between an interface and a class OR COMPONENT that implements an interface.
 An interface is a contract between a concrete class and the interface where the class commits to fulfill the requirements of the interface.

 An interface has an EMPTY base schema of properties (and its types), methods (and its argument types), or method return signature types for classes to adhere/follow/implement; leading to better code consistency and reliability.